JLeppa/Devops-test/README.md

 # Devops-test
-Flask application to test setting up a Jenkins server.
+Flask application to test setting up and deplying a Jenkins server.